ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 func WriteString(w Writer, s string) (n int, err error)
 ```

-As you can see *io.WriteString* function allows to write string using any type that implements *io.Writer* interface.
+As you can see, *io.WriteString* function allows to write string using any type that implements *io.Writer* interface.
 Internally it check does the underlying type has *WriteString* method and uses it instead of *Write* if available.

 Let's compile the modified program: